v4n00/h2mm-cli/README.md

 Helldivers 2 Mod Manager CLI is a command line interface for managing Helldivers 2 mods.
 Since there is no Linux mod manager available and I like being a nerd by using CLI tools instead of GUIs, this project was born.

-This script is complete, the version will always [remain at 0.x.x](https://0ver.org/)
+This mod manager is complete, the version will always [remain at 0.x.x](https://0ver.org/).
+Version 0.6.x will be the last version of this mod manager.

 ## Installation